eldoriarpg/BigDoorOpener/readme.md

 # Big Door Opener

-This is a add on for the amazong plugin [Big Doors](https://www.spigotmc.org/resources/big-doors.58669/).
+This is an add-on for the amazing plugin [Big Doors](https://www.spigotmc.org/resources/big-doors.58669/).

-It allows you to create doors which open and close based on various conditions.
+It allows you to create doors, which open and close based on various conditions.

 #Features